QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: QASMBench

-\textbf{CC}: The \emph{counterfeit coin} problem is a mathematical puzzle that attempts to find all false coins from a given bunch of coins using a balance scale \cite{iwama2010quantum}.
-This benchmark is to resolve the \emph{cc} problem through QC.
+\textbf{BB84}: \emph{BB84} \cite{bennett2020quantum} is a quantum key distribution (QKD) protocol which is the first quantum cryptographic protocol \cite{branciard2005security} based on the non-cloning quantum laws for showcasing provably secure key generation.
+It relies on the fact that it is not possible to obtain information distinguishing two non-orthogonal states without disturbing the signal.
+Since QKD is a critical component for quantum communication and quantum networks, we include BB84 as a sample benchmark in QASMBench.

+\textbf{BV}: The Bernstein-Vazirani algorithm \cite{bernstein1997quantum} is an extension to the Deutsch-Josza algorithm \cite{deutsch1992rapid}.
+The problem is that, given a black-box function $f$, which takes in $n$ bits as input, and outputs the bitwise product of a string $s$ against the input.
+This is defined as $x,f(x)=s\times xmod(2)$ where the string $s$ is hidden.
+Classically, to determine the hidden string, we need $n$ evaluations ($100..0,0100..0,...,0000..1$).
+This algorithm can decide $s$ through a single query to the oracle on a quantum computer.
+Given it is another application that can showcase exponential quantum speedup, we include it in QASMBench.

-\textbf{Ising}: The \emph{quantum Ising model} \cite{labuhn2016tunable, chakrabarti2008quantum} consists of an array of quantum spins arranged in a certain lattice.
+\textbf{Ising}: The Quantum Ising Model \cite{labuhn2016tunable, chakrabarti2008quantum} consists of an array of quantum spins arranged in a certain lattice.
 The spins, which are expressed in quantum operators, can only interact with their neighbors.
 The phase transition is due to quantum fluctuation introduced by the transverse field.
+Given the quantum annealing machines (e.g., D-Wave) basically resolving optimization problems that can be expressed in an Ising model, we include it as a benchmark routine in QASMBench.

+\textbf{Multiplier}: Similar to the adder, the quantum multiplier also uses a qubit as a classical bit to construct a multiplier unit.
+Our implementation is similar to the one from Cirq \cite{cirq}, which requires $5n$ qubits for an $n$-qubit multiplier and internally calls the $n$-qubit adder by $n$ times for aggregating the partial results.
+The multiplier comprises the three phases: \emph{preparing operand}, \emph{multiply} and \emph{measure}.
+Figure~\ref{fig:multiplier} shows an example of a $2$-qubit multiplier using 10 qubits.
+Similarly to the adder, this is motivated by its simple scalability and easy verification.

 \textbf{SAT}: The \emph{Boolean Satisfiability} problem (SAT) determines whether there is an assignment of variables that satisfies a given Boolean function \cite{su2016quantum, barron2015classical} which is one of the first proven NP-complete problems.
-This benchmark shows the QC solution using 11 qubits.
+Since many optimization problem (e.g., in power-grid domain) can be attributed as a mixed-integer-linear-programming (MILP) problem, which can be formulated as a binary optimization problem \cite{chen2018toward} similar to SAT, we include SAT here as a benchmark in QASMBench.

 \textbf{Simon}: Simon's algorithm \cite{simon1997power} was among the first quantum algorithms to show exponential speedups over the best classical deterministic or probabilistic algorithm.
 It finds an unknown nonzero $s\in\{0,1\}^n$ that satisfies $f(x)=f(x\oplus s)$.
+We include it here as another benchmark showing quantum advantage.
+Besides, Simon's algorithm is more sensitive to noise in NISQ devices.